 Organic Chemists Contributing to Dyes and Colours

-The reaction gave a black product from which Perkin was able to isolate a small amount of a bright purple compound.
-Perkin was a skilled chemist, but also an excellent entrepreneur, and realised the potential for the purple compound to be used as a dye.
+When Perkin performed the reaction, a black tarry product was formed, and from that Perkin isolated a small amount of a bright purple substance.
+Perkin was not just a chemist, but also an entrepreneur, and he realised the potential of this compound as a dye.

-It was named mauveine, and a factory was set up to produce it in large quantities.
-The beautiful purple materials that resulted were highly sought after, even by royalty!
-Queen Victoria famously wore a mauveine-dyed dress.
+He named the purple product mauveine, and set up a factory to produce large quantities of the dye.
+The dyed materials were highly sought after – Queen Victoria famously wore a mauveine-dyed dress!

 Synthesis of diketopyrrolopyrroles